Kardbord/Boxes/ARCHITECTURE.md

 ```

 The hub app and extensions are all built by AetherPak's reusable
-`publish.yml` workflow.
+publish workflow.
 Because extensions resolve the hub (their runtime)
-from the published OCI remote at build time, the workflow runs in three
+from the published OCI remote at build time, the build pipeline runs in
-sequential stages:
+stages:

-1. **publish-hub** — builds the hub app and pushes its OCI image to GHCR,
+1. **Hub Publish** — builds the hub app and pushes its OCI image to GHCR.
-   but does *not* deploy to Pages (`deploy: false`).
-The site is uploaded
-   as a plain artifact (`aetherpak-site-hub`).
-2. **deploy-hub-site** — downloads the hub site artifact, re-uploads it as
+2. **Hub Site Deploy** — deploys the initial hub repository index and
-   a Pages artifact under a distinct name (`github-pages-hub`), and deploys
-   it to GitHub Pages.
-This makes the `.flatpakrepo` file and hub index entry
+   `.flatpakrepo` file to GitHub Pages, ensuring the runtime is resolvable
-   available on Pages before any extension builds.
+   remotely before any extension builds.
-3. **publish-apps** — builds the full extension matrix.
-Extensions resolve
+3. **Extension Publish & Full Deploy** — builds the full extension matrix in
-   the hub via the now-deployed `.flatpakrepo` on Pages
+   parallel (resolving the hub via the newly-deployed `.flatpakrepo`) and
-   (`--install-deps-from=kardbord-boxes`).
-The reusable workflow downloads
-   all `aetherpak-record-*` artifacts (including the hub's), builds the
-   complete site, and deploys it to Pages under the default artifact name
-   (`github-pages`), overwriting the hub-only site from step 2.

-Using distinct Pages artifact names (`github-pages-hub` vs `github-pages`)
-avoids a collision that would otherwise occur when two jobs in the same
-workflow run both attempt to upload an artifact named `github-pages`.
+   deploys the complete, reconciled index covering the hub and all extensions
+   to GitHub Pages.

 See [FLATPAK-MAINTENANCE.md](./docs/FLATPAK-MAINTENANCE.md#interdependency-model-staged-hub-first-builds)
 for details.